vsigler/remote-log-console/README.md

 <!-- Plugin description -->
 Simple plugin that adds a tool window with a console that can be connected to any simple logging service that provides plaintext logs over TCP.
-For example, may embedded devices provide logs in such a way when set to debug mode.
+For example, many embedded devices provide logs in such a way when set to debug mode.
 <!-- Plugin description end -->

 ## Installation